 No. Due to authorizations that must be obtained for electronic funds transfers, the University is unable to process payment transactions via phone.

 Paying the statement electronically is optional.
-You can pay your statement by printing a copy of the statement from the web, then sending it in with a check or money order to the address printed on the statement, which is:
+You can pay your statement by printing a copy of the statement from KatePay and mailing it with a check, money order or cashier’s check to the address printed on the statement:

 St. Catherine University